isrkan/AI-Agent-Practice/Foundation-layer/Tool_use/Tool_calling/README.md

 - **Schema generation:** Automatically generates tool schemas from function signatures and docstrings.
 - **Easy retrieval:** Provides methods to get individual tools or all tools at once.

-#### Step 5: Integrate tools with your LLM
+#### Step 5: Integrate tools with our LLM
-Now connect the tool registry to your LLM.
-The exact implementation depends on your framework.
+Now connect the tool registry to our LLM.
+The exact implementation depends on our framework.

 **Example: Using LangChain**